MicroservicesSearch/Search-Service/README.md

 ***You also need to add spring cloud discovery for consul in Spring application settings or in consul**

-****The application connects to an elasticsearch database through a variable called elasticsearch.url=localhost:9200 which you need to configure in your consul config**
+****The application connects to an elasticsearch database through a variable: elasticsearch.url=name:9200 which you need to configure in your consul config**

 ## Endpoints